 1. Core focus

 Many restaurants engage CPUs to allow them to focus on their core strength.
-In some cases, this may be a patisserie or bakery outsourcing their deli items and cooked products.
+In some cases, this may be a patisserie or bakery outsourcing their deli items and soups.
 In the case of a steak restaurant, it may be their sauces and marinades.

 2. Consistency across franchises